 Whether you’re aiming for a calm honeymoon destination to spend time with your partner, a Full Moon Party to experience with your friends, or an adventurous time discovering local wildlife, there’s something for everyone in Southeast Asia’s most famous tourist spot.

 If you’re looking for a beach-centered holiday, then Phuket’s famous beaches include Kata Beach, which offers a busier slice of paradise with street vendors, fancy hotels, and beach activities (such as surfing and snorkeling).
 However Freedom Beach offers a more serene choice, whilst still providing convenient access to food vendors and beach chairs.
 Although in general, expect a livelier beach experience than what you would get in Bali.
 So if you’re looking for relaxation when it comes to the coastline, then Bali may be a better choice than Thailand.

 If you want to get away from the hustle and bustle, the islands on Thailand’s west coast beckon, and many differ from each other in terms of what they offer to a budding visitor – as we’ve written about before.

-In the island of Krabi you can go rock climbing, jungle trekking, and sea kayaking as well as snorkeling and scuba diving.
+In the region of Krabi you can go rock climbing, jungle trekking, and sea kayaking as well as snorkeling and scuba diving.
 Its stunning natural beauty, jungle-covered interior and incredible cliffs and caves offer an array of activities for those who want more from their trip than just relaxing on the beach.
 A great underwater camera – such as this one – is a must.

 Whereas Koh Lanta island is perfect for couples and people who like relaxing on the beach, away from the commotion of city life.

 For those looking for a more wholesome time, Koh Tao (meaning Turtle Island) on Thailand’s east coast is home to the country’s most beautiful coral reefs.
 Which naturally makes it the top destination for scuba diving in Thailand.